songduoma/RAG2AN/README.md

 ## Data prep notes
 - For `cnn_dailymail`, the shortest quarter (up to 10k) of articles is kept; titles use highlights or a truncated article.
 - Other datasets try to fill `description` from `text` and normalize `date_publish`.
-- `--filter-no-wiki` can skip samples when wiki RAG returns empty context to avoid blank prompts.

 ## Tips and caveats
-- Wiki/Google retrieval needs network; if blocked, a stub context is returned.
+- Google retrieval needs network; if blocked, a stub context is returned.
 - GPU memory depends on `GEN_MODEL`; choose a smaller model or API mode if constrained.
 - `GEN_SFT_EVERY_ROUND=1` only affects local + LoRA; API mode does not fine-tune.
 - Defense/research only—do not deploy generated content in real information channels.